Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

    correctly.
 This this is **not** for testing e.g. training performance of a learning algorithm, and should be relatively quick to run.

-Template for the feature documentation
+Below is a template for documentation for full training algorithms.

 ```rst
 [Feature/Algorithm name]